exclamation

 “(Theresa and I) thoroughly believe that we are given skills, talents and gifts from the good Lord and that he expects us to use them.
 I heard the good Lord say that you have to use your skills and talents, but I never heard him say until you are at such an age,” he said with another laugh.

 “Larry will never stop, he is going to keep on going until the good Lord stops him.
 It is not just paperwork, he does the strenuous work too,” his wife added.
-She also confirmed that their three sons, Jim, John and Bill assist Larry in his physical work while their daughter Karen helps keep them on track in a secretary-focused way.
+She also confirmed that their four sons, Jim, John, Bill, and David assist Larry in his physical work while their daughter Karen helps keep them on track in a secretary-focused way.

 With the rest of their lives devoted to service ahead of them following their recognition last month, the Keoghs have their work cut out for them.
 While they are unaware of where their journey may inevitably lead them to aid, their next stop will be to the parish they have always called home.